 For centuries, if not millennia, Native Americans forged a trail in the pre-Park area that in part wound its way through the north end of today’s Central Park from about 92nd Street to 110th Street.
 Following the rocky and hilly surface of Manhattan—a Native-American word for “island of hills”—the trail broke through a gap in a wall of rock outcrops.
 This area was named McGowan’s Pass in the mid-18th century after a neighboring family.
 Today the Pass is approximately aligned with East 107th Street and Malcolm X Boulevard in Harlem.

-Harlem’s terrain north of 106th Street was as flat as a board—called “Muscoota” or “flatlands” by the local native tribes.
+Harlem’s terrain north of 106th Street was as flat as a board—called “Muscoota” or “flatlands” by the local native tribes like the Lenape people.
 Looming above these lowlands was a steep wall of rock outcrops that still run across Central Park at 106th Street, from the eastern Harlem Meer through to the western Great Hill.
 These promontories surrounded a public highway that took the place of the trail that already existed.
 This thoroughfare was first known as the (English) Kingsbridge Road and later called the (American) Post Road.

 This area was a logical site for military outposts because the distant views gave elevated troops the advantage of being able to see the approaching enemy.
 Both the British army in the Revolutionary War and the American army in the War of 1812 erected forts in this landscape.
 The Blockhouse, nestled above 109th Street, in today’s North Woods, is the only remaining military structure in the Park from this time.